Excitation and Damping of Oscillation Modes in Gaseous Planets: Conclusion

 We find cometary impacts to be the most promising method for exciting p~modes to detectable amplitudes.
 We predict maximum radial velocity amplitudes of $v \sim 5 \, {\rm cm/s}$ for low-order p~modes in Jupiter and Saturn, with frequencies of $\sim$1 mHz.
 Impacts can also potentially excite Saturn's f~modes to their observed amplitudes, and excite Jovian and Uranian f~modes to detectable amplitudes via satellite Doppler tracking.

 Unfortunately, all of our predictions are extremely uncertain.
-Since our computed damping/excitation rates result in mode amplitudes within an order of magnitude of Saturn's observed f~mode amplitudes, we consider these mechanisms to be good candidates for mode damping/excitation in giant planets, but these physical processes should be examined more carefully in future work.
-The enhanced convective viscosity needs to be confirmed with numerical simulations incorporating shear flows.
+Since our computed damping/excitation rates result in mode amplitudes within an order of magnitude of Saturn's observed f~mode amplitudes, we consider these mechanisms to be good candidates for mode damping/excitation in giant planets, but they require more careful examination in future work.
+In particular, the shear-enhanced convective viscosity (and whether its sign is positive or negative) should be investigated with numerical simulations incorporating shear flows.
 The sizes, flow speeds, and recurrence time of storms in the planets are all uncertain, translating to very large uncertainties in mode excitation rates.
 Cometary impact rates are also uncertain, and resulting mode amplitudes from this channel are especially sensitive to uncertain mode damping rates.

 Nonetheless, our calculations demonstrate that f~modes and p~modes of giant planets can plausibly be excited to detectable levels for existing or upcoming measurements.
 The best way to test our models is to go out and look.
 If we are fortunate, planetary oscillation modes will be detectable, allowing for a new era of solar system seismology.